helenaferdy/helenaferdy.github.io/_posts/2025-05-24-cp-migrate.md

 ## From Different Firewall

-First download 1 file from the SK named 'Check Point SmartMove Tool' and place it on our windows machine along with exported policy
+First download the 'Check Point SmartMove Tool' file from the SK and place it on our windows machine along with exported policy

 ![x](/static/2025-05-24-cp-migrate/05a.png)